hugy888/AnisoGNN/README.md

 Third layer: Grain IDs, euler angles, quaternions, C-tensor, S-tensor of each grain from each MVE.

 ## Create Graphs
 Microstructure graphs for all 300 MVEs have already been created in the graphs folder.
-The method to create those graph files (this process may take long time ~20h on regular CPU, multi-processing is recommended):
+The method to create those graph files (this process may take more than 20h on regular CPU, multi-processing is recommended):
 ```bash
 python create_graphs.py
 ```